 A package is a namespace.
-A full package name is a period-separated list of all-lowercase identifiers.
+A full package name is a period-separated list of identifiers.

+'''

 FullPackageName: PackageName ("."
 PackageName)

+'''

-Note: it is recommended that package names contain only characters from the ASCII character set.
+Note: it is recommended that package names contain only lowercase characters and decimal digits from the ASCII character set.

 There is also a default package whose name is empty.
 It is impossible to import declarations from this package.